What are Lay Orders?

 What are the classes like?

 Classes for Catechists and Evangelists are offered through the Stanton Center, a ministry of the diocese of Dallas at St. Matthew’s Cathedral.
 Classes are held one weekend each month on Saturdays, with full-year classes running from August through May, and semester-long courses running from August through December and January through May.
-For more information, please see the Stanton Center catalog, available at (weblink here) or via Janet Page at (link to her bio and contact info on Cathedral website).
+For more information, please see the Stanton Center catalog, or contact Stanton Center Director Janet Page.

 Coursework for catechists can be completed in three years, while coursework for evangelists can be completed in two.